Introduction

 Writing a useful software package that is well-documented and can be reused in the future means that your code could take on a life of its own.
 The benefits can extend beyond yourself, to your collaborators and other researchers in the future.

 High-quality documentation is a key part of ensuring a healthy software lifecycle.
-It can make the different between accidentally creating an abandoned piece of “gradware” (a colloquial term for mysterious code that a former student wrote and nobody else can use) and a successful long-term software project with lasting impact.
+It can make the difference between accidentally creating an abandoned piece of code (sometimes called gradware — code a former student wrote that nobody else can use) and a successful long-term software project with lasting impact.

 When should I write documentation?

 Now!
-Start writing and sharing documentation for your reseach code from the beginning of your project.
+Start writing and sharing documentation for your research code from the beginning of your project.
 It doesn’t have to be perfect straight away, but a first draft is more useful than nothing.

 The best practice for modern, collaborative research involving digital methods and tools is to document your processes early and often.
 Not only will writing notes about your code help other people to read and use that code, it will clarify your thought process as you design your system, focussing your work on the important parts of the task at hand.